 3. Play cards

 Poker may be a little too advanced but you can do very basic maths, shapes and colour recognition with cards.
-And all kids can pick up the game of Snap pretty easily!
+And all kids can pick up the games of Snap or Memory pretty easily!

 4. Have a ‘snow ball’ fight

-All you need is a few rolls of paper towel or toilet paper.
-Yes, you can expect a flurry of white paper all over the house but it’s easy enough to make it a clean up game afterwards.
+All you need is a few rolls of paper towel or toilet paper – if you can bear to part with the precious stuff with panic buying clearing the shelves during COVID lockdowns, that is.
+Old newspapers or junk mail are good alternatives too.
+Just be sure to get the kids to wash the newspaper ink off their hands when they’re finished.
+Yes, you can expect a flurry of paper all over the house but it’s easy enough to make it a clean up game afterwards.

 5. Make a collage